 Women and Epilepsy

-Epilepsy has several implications in women’s health.
-The Mount Sinai Hospital has experts specially trained to work with these issues, some of which are described below.
+From the seizures themselves to medication side effects, epilepsy has several important implications for women’s health.
+The epilepsy experts at Mount Sinai are trained to work with many of these issues, including those below.

 Epilepsy and Pregnancy

 The American Academy of Neurology recommends breastfeeding for women with epilepsy.
-There are some conceivable risks of breastfeeding to infants whose mothers are taking antiepileptic medication.
-The newer generation of antiepileptic medication is actually thought to carry a greater risk of transmission through breast milk.
-Despite the possible risks, the proven benefits of breastfeeding, such as reduced risk of autoimmune disorders, and enhanced cognitive abilities, are compelling.
+There are some risks of breastfeeding for infants whose mothers are taking anti-epileptic medication.
+Despite the possible risks, the proven benefits of breastfeeding, such as reduced risk of autoimmune disorders and enhanced cognitive abilities, are compelling.